The strongest objections — and the honest answers

 There is no version of fixing climate that leaves the economic system intact.
 The economic system is the mechanism generating the problem.
 Patching the mechanism while leaving it running is not a solution.
 It is a delay.

 Humanity will go through a transformation of this scale one way or another.
-The only question is whether we choose it — with vision, with care, with a future worth handing forward — or whether it is chosen for us by the consequences of waiting too long.
+The only question is whether we choose it — with vision, with care, a future worth handing forward — or whether it is chosen for us by the consequences of waiting too long.

 The Trust Collective is the vision of a humanity that chose.
 Chose deliberately, chose together, and chose in time.